fuderis/pc-remote/README.md

 ### 2. Flashing the Arduino Nano

 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/software/).
+2. Install the library '**IRremote**' (__*2.6.0* - *2.8.0*__).
-2. Open the sketch from [/sketch in my repository](https://github.com/fuderis/pc-remote/tree/main/sketch).
+3. Open the sketch from [/sketch in my repository](https://github.com/fuderis/pc-remote/tree/main/sketch).
-3. Connect your Arduino Nano to your PC via USB.
+4. Connect your Arduino Nano to your PC via USB.
-4. Select the correct board and COM port in the Arduino IDE.
+5. Select the correct board and COM port in the Arduino IDE.
-5. Upload the sketch to your Arduino Nano.
+6. Upload the sketch to your Arduino Nano.

 ### 3. Downloading the PC Remote Software